Aaron98990/ways-of-the-game/law-changes.md

 ## Changes I want

-I focus on agreeable changes, not my whacky ones.
+I focus on agreeable changes, not my whacky ones below:

 Law 3.7 If a ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal is awarded ~~if the ball enters the goal~~ (even if contact was made with the ball) unless the interference was by the attacking team.
 (Also, similar change for Law 10.1)
 - [The outside agent (spectator) enters the field of play and denies the goal.
 The restart should be a dropped ball for the goalkeeper under current Laws.
 The Laws should allow the referee to award an goal here.](https://www.youtube.com/watch?v=5jaJKgk4g1M)